birendpatel/lemon/README.md

 - Random variable types
 - Matrix types

-This repository implements Lemon in C, henceforth called CLemon.
+This repository implements Lemon in C, nicknamed CLemon.
 CLemon is an interpreter and has a bytecode compiler that performs high-level optimisations.
 In the future, CLemon's optimised IR will funnel to LLVM.

 # Install